ThoughtWorksStudios/bobcat/README.md

 }
 ```

 As with defining other entities, one does not have to assign an identifier or formally declare a descendant entity; extension expressions can be anonymous.
-The original User definition is not modified, and the resultant entity from the anonymous extension still reports its `$type` as `User` (i.e. the parent):
+The original User definition is not modified, and the resultant entity from the anonymous extension still reports its `_type` as `User` (i.e. the parent):

 ```
 User << {